UWrc/UWrc.github.io/docs/tools/containers.md

 The biggest collection of Docker images is from Docker Hub [[www](https://hub.docker.com)].

 Let's say Docker Hub tells you the pull command for the container you want is `docker pull gcc:11.1.0-bullseye`.
 To have Singularity grab this Docker container and convert it to a Singularity container you'd modify the command to be `singularity pull docker://gcc:11.1.0-bullseye`.

+### Biocontainers.pro

+![biocontainer]

+A bioinformatics focused set of Singularity containers can be found at the Biocontainers.pro registry [[www](https://biocontainers.pro/registry)].
+It is a collection of (convertible to Singularity) Docker containers as well as native Singularity containers.

 ### NVIDIA GPU Cloud (NGC)